 Mouse Button Tester

 A mouse button tester checks whether each physical button on your mouse sends a correct signal to your computer.
 Most mice have 5–7 buttons: left click, right click, middle click (scroll wheel press), scroll up, scroll down, and two side buttons (Back and Forward).
-This free tool detects every button event using the browser's MouseEvent.button API — no drivers, no software, no download required.
+The mechanical microswitches inside mouse buttons are rated for 10–20 million clicks — after which switch bounce and unintended double-clicks become common, especially on the left button.
+This free tool detects every button event using the browser's MouseEvent.button API — no drivers, no software, and no download required.

 Click, right-click, scroll, or press side buttons here